- Learn Linux

 Wicked Cool PHP scripts does not teach you to program in PHP.
 It assumes that you already understand the basics of programming and the PHP language, if not then Learning PHP 5 from O'Reilly would be a good starting point.
 Once you have learnt the basics of programming this book takes you through some really useful examples of how to apply PHP in the real world.
 These examples are not just for relatively new programmers, but there is something to get more experienced programmers thinking.

 One case in point is the use of regular expressions.
 I consider myself pretty familiar with regular expressions having used them for several years.
 I've even written a regular expression tutorial (not PHP specific - more Perl related), but I found the different approach used in Wicked Cool PHP made me think about different ways in which regular expressions could be solved.
-Again if you don't understand regular expressions it doesn't give enough information to get started (see Regular Expression Pocket Reference for help learning regular expressions), but it does help you to apply them in different ways.
+Again if you don't understand regular expressions it doesn't give enough information to get started for help learning regular expressions), but it does help you to apply them in different ways.

 Each script has a good explanation alongside the sample code making it easy to how it works.
 A good feature is that most have a paragraph on "What can go wrong?" which explains some of the potential issues and how to avoid them.